 Dickinson Independent School District (the District) is a public educational agency operating under the applicable laws and regulations of the State of Texas.
 It is governed by a seven member Board of Trustees (the Board) elected by registered voters of the District.
-The District prepares its basic financial statements in conformity with U.S. generally accepted accounting principles promulgated by the Governmental Accounting Standards Board (GASB) and other authoritative sources identified in Statement on Auditing Standards No. 69, as amended by Statement on Auditing Standards No.'s 91 and 93 of the American Institute of Certified Public Accountants; and it complies with the requirements of the appropriate version of Texas Education Agency's (TEA) Financial Accountability System Resource Guide (the Resource Guide) and the requirements of contracts and grants of agencies from which it receives funds.
+The District prepares its basic financial statements in conformity with U.S. generally accepted accounting principles promulgated by the Governmental Accounting Standards Board (GASB) and other authoritative sources identified in Statement on Auditing Standards No. 69, as amended by Statement on Auditing Standards No.'s 91 and 93 of the American Institute of Certified Public Accountants; and it complies with the requirements of the appropriate version of Texas Education Agency's (TEA) Financial Accountability System Resource Guide (FASRG) and the requirements of contracts and grants of agencies from which it receives funds.

-Reporting entity - The Board of Trustees (the "Board"), a seven member group, has fiscal responsibility over all activities related to public elementary and secondary education within the jurisdiction of the District.
-The public elects the Board that corporately has the exclusive power and duty to govern and oversee the management of the public schools of the District.
-All powers and duties not specifically delegated by statute to the Texas Education Agency ("TEA") or to the Texas State Board of Education are reserved for the Board, and TEA may not substitute its judgment for the lawful exercise of those powers and duties by the Board.
+Reporting entity - The Board is elected by the public and has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
+It also has the primary accountability for fiscal matters.
 The District is not included in any other governmental "reporting entity" as defined by GASB Statement No. 61, "The Financial Reporting Entity": Omnibus - an amendment by GASB Statements No. 14 and 34.
 There are no component units or entities for which the District is considered financially accountable included within the reporting entity.